Kharkhana Zinda Tilismath: History

 Right from its inception in 1920, Karkhana Zindatilismath has been charting an unwavering course that has catapulted the group into international limelight and today, 99 years later the company stands majestically as a grand manufacturer of herbal unani medicines across India and also acclaims' international popularity for the uniqueness of its products.
 The first Unani medicine called as Zinda Tilismath was invented in Hyderabad State, in 1920 by a well-known Hakeem Late Mohd Moizuddin Farooqui.
 The translation of the name of Zinda Tilismath in Urdu language means Living Magic.

 The Factory

-All the products are manufactured in the factory by the family-owned private company called Kharkhana Zinda Tilismath, which is located in Amberpet, Hyderabad.
+All the products are manufactured in the factory by the family-owned private company called Karkhana Zinda Tilismath, which is located in Amberpet, Hyderabad.